"Protection from Energy!"

 "Shit!"
 Mina's almost spat out her Daiquiri.

-“What’s wrong?”
-Gwen’s face was as flushed as pink pippins.
-The new beverages were alcoholic.
+"What's wrong?"
+Gwen's face was as flushed as pink pippins; unlike the juices she had earlier, her celebratory drinks were alcoholic.

 Gwen watched as Mina suffered what looked to be a torrent of invisible abuse.

 Yeye, Gwen tried to think.
-That means Grandfather right?
-Oh shit!
+That means Grandfather— OOOOh shit!

-Mina tore the bracelet from her wrist and handed it to Gwen as though she'd just rent a writhing leech from her arm.
+Mina tore the bracelet from her wrist and handed it to Gwen as though she'd just ripped a writhing leech from her arm.

 "It's for you."